tarwn/lessthandot-hugo/blogs/content/posts/2010-06-02-programatically-create-a-sharepoint-cale.md

 Imports System.XML
 ```

-and then we&#8217;ll create a function that builds an XML string ready to be passed to the Sharepoint web service:
+and then we'll create a function that builds an XML string ready to be passed to the Sharepoint web service:

 ```vbnet
 Public Function CreateCalendarEntry(ByVal CalendarName As String, ByVal Title As String, ByVal Description As String, ByVal AddToDate As DateTime, ByVal FullDay As Boolean, ByVal LengthInMinutes As Double) As XmlNode